Kaiju Club

 Kaiju Club (怪獣倶楽部〜空想特撮青春記〜, Kaijū Kurabu Kūsō Tokusatsu Seishunki) is a four-episode late night Japanese television drama series.
-The series receive collaboration with Tsuburaya Productions for the production and appearance of Ultra Monsters in the series.
+The series received collaboration with Tsuburaya Productions for the production and appearance of Ultra Monsters in the series.

-The series takes place in mid-1970s and focuses on club members who have devoted to the Kaiju of Tokusatsu shows while trying to self-publish a magazine that deals with the topic.
-Each episodes feature the guest appearance of monsters from Ultra Series.
+The series takes place in mid-1970s and focuses on club members who are devoted to the Kaiju of Tokusatsu shows while trying to self-publish a magazine that deals with the topic.
+Each episode features the guest appearance of monsters from Ultra Series.

+Production

+Kaiju Club was produced by Keiko Matsumoto.
+The series aired four episodes, with episodes one, three and four being written by Kōta Fukihara, while episode two was written by Yu Tomisaka.
+Episodes one and three were directed by Takashi Sumida, while episodes two and four were directed by Takahiro Aoyama.
+NAOTO composed the music.